Othuke/Load-Shortfall-Regression-Case-Study/README.md

 The government of Spain is considering an expansion of it's renewable energy resource infrastructure investments.
 As such, they require information on the trends and patterns of the countries renewable sources and fossil fuel energy generation.
 Your company has been awarded the contract to:

-- 1. analyse the supplied data;
+-  Analyse the supplied data;
-- 2. identify potential errors in the data and clean the existing data set;
+-  Identify potential errors in the data and clean the existing data set;
-- 3. determine if additional features can be added to enrich the data set;
+-  Determine if additional features can be added to enrich the data set;
-- 4. build a model that is capable of forecasting the three hourly demand shortfalls;
+-  Build a model that is capable of forecasting the three hourly demand shortfalls;
-- 5. evaluate the accuracy of the best machine learning model;
+-  Evaluate the accuracy of the best machine learning model;
-- 6. determine what features were most important in the model’s prediction decision, and
+-  Determine what features were most important in the model’s prediction decision, and
-- 7. explain the inner working of the model to a non-technical audience.
+-  Explain the inner working of the model to a non-technical audience.

 Formally the problem statement was given to you, the senior data scientist, by your manager via email reads as follow: